-- Use the Reset button in the IDE to reset the target when connected using a USB Debug Adapter. - Remove power from the target board and the USB Debug Adapter before connecting or disconnecting the ribbon cable from the target board.
+- Use the Reset button in the IDE to reset the target when connected using a USB Debug Adapter. - Remove power from the target board before removing the ribbon cable from the target board.
 Connecting or disconnecting the cable when the devices have power can damage the device and/or the USB Debug Adapter.